m3allimm4a4/natours/readme.md

 ## Description

-This is a REST API developed using ExpressJS and MongoDB Atlas using the MVC archetecture with authentication and authorization included.
+This is a REST API developed using ExpressJS and MongoDB Atlas using the MVC archetecture.
+API security features implemented.
 Feel free to use this repo as a template for your project.

 ## Prerequisites